 Family history.
 A family history of heart disease is associated with a higher risk of coronary artery disease, especially if a close relative developed heart disease at an early age.
 Your risk is highest if your father or a brother was diagnosed with heart disease before age 55 or if your mother or a sister developed it before age 65.

 Smoking.
 People who smoke have a significantly increased risk of heart disease.
-Exposing others to your secondhand smoke also increases their risk of coronary artery disease.
+Breathing in secondhand smoke also increases a person's risk of coronary artery disease.

 High blood pressure.
 Uncontrolled high blood pressure can result in hardening and thickening of your arteries, narrowing the channel through which blood can flow.